bluetoother/cc-bnp/README.md

         console.log(result);
 });
 ```
-The 'uuid' of a public characteristic value can be found in [GATT Specifications ](#gattSpec).
+The 'uuid' of a public characteristic value can be found in [GATT Specifications](#gattSpec) and Bipso characteristic value can be found in [BIPSO Specifications](http://bluetoother.github.io/bipso/).
 If you are using a private characteristic, please use [.regChar()](#regChar) to register your uuid first.

 *************************************************